mitre/kvh_geo_fog_3d/PACKAGING.md

 git push --tags
 ./packaging/release.sh
 bloom-generate rosdebian --os-name ubuntu --os-version <version here> --ros-distro <ROS distro here>
+./packaging/fix_rules.sh
 fakeroot debian/rules binary
 ```

+## Pre-Requisite

+These commands are per-package!
+So, you must go into sub-directories to release each package individually.

 ## Step 0: Figure out your new version

 NOTE: If you are unfamiliar with software versioning practice for this project, consult the software wiki here: https://confluence.mitre.org/display/MET2MIP/Versioning